prokoudine/ardour-manual-sphinx/source/interface/mixer-strips/foldback-strip.rst

 Name button
 -----------

 The name button shows the name of the current foldback bus.
-It has two menus the foldback bus selection menu, activated with a left-click and the context menu, activated with right-clicking.
+It has two menus: the foldback bus selection menu, activated with a left-click, and the context menu, activated with right-clicking.
 The context menu has these items in it:

 -  Comments is the same as the Comments button at the bottom of the strip
 -  Outputs shows the output routing grid